 Answer: While the rigor of undergraduate education at Stony Brook is well recognized, all applicants to the program are given equal consideration with respect to admission to the program.

-Answer: Students list their top choices for each of the four clinical internships from available sites.
+Answer: Students list their top choices for each of the four clinical experiences from available sites.
 Student choices are entered into a computerized matching system for assignment.
 Students complete four full-time clinical internships for a total of 35 weeks.
 Students are mandated to complete at least one clinical experience in an inpatient setting (either acute care or adult rehabilitation) as well as at least one clinical experience in an outpatient setting (with a focus on orthopedics) to meet Program requirements.
 The remaining experiences may be geared toward the student’s interests in specific settings or patient populations.
-We do work hard to arrange clinicals outside the tri-state area upon request.
+We do work hard to arrange clinical experiences outside the tri-state area upon request.

 Answer: Stony Brook University Physical Therapy is one program with two locations.
 As such, resources are sometimes shared between the two campuses.
 For students that are matriculated to the Stony Brook campus, most classes with labs are held on Level 2 or 3 of the Health Sciences Center (HSC) in Stony Brook, Long Island.
 The HSC is located on the east side of the Stony Brook campus in close proximity to Stony Brook University Hospital.
 For students that are matriculated to the Southampton Campus, most classes with labs are held in the physical therapy classrooms/labs in the Library building, Chancellors Hall and the Fine Arts Building.
 Throughout the curriculum, students will be required to attend some classes at the sister campus, as well as participate in off-site experiences and hybrid coursework.
 Students from both campuses complete their first summer courses in the HSC at the Stony Brook campus.